Diadji23/Diadji23/README.md

 ## Hi there

 I'm **Papa Diadji BOYE**, an **Applied Mathematics and Computer Science engineering student** passionate about **Machine Learning, Data Science, and Computer Vision**.
-I enjoy building interpretable AI systems and exploring how deep learning models make their decisions.
+I’m passionate about exploring how data and machine learning can be used to model, understand, and improve complex systems.

 ---